enhance-dev/enhance.dev/src/views/docs/md/learn/starter-project/elements.md

 title: Elements
 ---

-Elements are the reusable building blocks of your enhance application.
+Elements are the reusable building blocks of your Enhance application.
 They are [pure functions](https://en.wikipedia.org/wiki/Pure_function) authored as single file components and can be static or update dynamically to state changes.
-Elements live in the `app/elements/` folder in the enhance starter project.
+Elements live in the `app/elements/` folder in the Enhance starter project.

 The file name of your element will be the tag name you author with.
 Meaning `app/elements/my-message.mjs` will be authored as `<my-message></my-message>` in your HTML page.